 Stu and Tommy

 There’s one particular episode of Rugrats that portrays parent-offspring relationships so well it deserves a shoutout.
 That episode is “Regarding Stuie” and it involves Tommy’s dad, Stu, getting knocked out and believing he’s a baby again.
 At first everything’s great, the kids and Stuie enjoying playing together.
-Until suddenly Tommy recognizes that as long as Stuie is around, he’ll never see his dad again.
-Chuckie explains to Stuie that he has to be a grownup and take on the role of Tommy’s dad again.
+Until suddenly Tommy recognizes that as long as Stuie is around, he’ll never see his father again.
+Chuckie explains to Stuie that he has to be a grownup and take on the role of Tommy’s guardian again.

 This leads to a great conversation between Tommy and Stuie that, despite the ridiculous circumstances which led to it, is quite thought-provoking.